 We have a fully integrated Skin Cancer Clinic.
-This is the only one in Mount Gambier.

 Skin cancer screening is a method of evaluating an individual for signs and symptom of skin cancer to help in early detection of cancer, still in its initial stages, and improve the treatment outcome.
 This also helps in identifying specific groups of individuals who are at an increased risk of skin cancer.

 Screening for skin cancer does not mean that the individual is suffering from skin cancer; it is a preventive measure for early diagnosis of the cancer to enable early management of any cancerous growths, in initial stages, and avoid progression of the cancer.